UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Method

 Based on the unified frequency-domain representations of the teacher model, the student features need to be adapted in both dimensionality and distribution.
-To this end, a learnable FAM is designed, which flexibly maps the intermediate features of the student model into a frequency-domain representation consistent with that of the teacher, thereby enabling efficient heterogeneous knowledge transfer.
+For this purpose, a learnable FAM is designed, which flexibly projects the intermediate features of the student model into a frequency-domain representation consistent with that of the teacher, thereby enabling efficient heterogeneous knowledge transfer.